mvkitech/complete-nosql/readme.txt

    Cloud Database instance.
 Because of this, I reverted the connection string prior to checking the changes into the default values the instructor Max uses.
 So you will need to alter the connection string to use your own local or Cloud DB.

+2) Inside of the "controllers/auth.js" file I have reverted back to using the same email configuration setting Max used in his own course.
+If you want to test the email capabilities you will need to create your own SendGrid email account and then use your own email config settings in place of Max's initial settings.

 What's coming in the future?